HashEdits/EditDistributionTools/README.md

 </p>

-This set of tools enable you to distribute your modifications to any 3D moddels with ease.
+This set of tools enable you to distribute your modifications to any 3D models with ease.

-It's main usecase is to generate a difference between your moddifications on a 3D moddel and an original 3D moddel created by a third party, which you don't have the rights to distribute the original data
+It's main usecase is to generate a difference between your moddifications on a 3D model and an original 3D model created by a third party, which you don't have the rights to distribute the original data

 My set of tools let's you build a patcher and maintain it with ease, saving you time and letting your customers have a reliable way to install your modifications.
 Building a reliable way for them to interact with your products.

-The updater tool let's you maintain your modifications if the original creator updates their moddel.
+The updater tool let's you maintain your modifications if the original creator updates their model.

 An option is also avaliable to automate the generation of localized descriptions for your storefronts